idk503cs/independent-research-project/README.md

    <br>NOTE: if the process fails due to AWS connectivity issues then wait for 5 mins and try again.
 Intermittent problems are common.

 13. Summarise the data
-   <br>a. get the abcolute path to the "independent-research-project" git repository from the provided: "independent-research-project.zip".
+   <br>a. get the abcolute path to the "independent-research-project" git repository from the provided: "artefact.zip".
 It should already be extracted to disk
    <br>b.
 Execute the "uk.ac.york.idk503.performancetest.results.Summarizer" class from the command line
    <br>i.
 Pass in the absolute path to the extracted "independent-research-project" or the newly created repo used to store the new test results.
    <br>ii.
 Pass in the absolute path to a temp folder used to stage the data from the git repo. e.g. "C:\temp\data" folder.